authelia/authelia/docs/content/en/configuration/prologue/common.md

 The certificate chain/bundle to be used with the [private_key](#privatekey) to perform mutual TLS authentication with the server.

 The value must be one or more certificates encoded in the DER base64 ([RFC4648]) encoded PEM format.
+If more than one certificate is provided, in top down order, each certificate must be signed by the next certificate if provided.

 #### private_key